JakMcCarthy/EventsPage/README.md

     * Create events with name, time and description
     * Browse for posted local events

+## Future Enhancements
+    * Implent ticket system for online purchase using stripe

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).